kurtosis-tech/zzz-deprecated-kurtosis-sdk/README.md

+## Deprecation Notice

+Use the SDK in the [monorepo](https://github.com/kurtosis-tech/kurtosis/tree/main/api) instead.

+---

 Kurtosis SDK
 =====================
 This repository contains the Protobuf definitions of the API the Kurtosis engine accepts, as well as libraries in [multiple languages](./api/supported-languages.txt) for interacting with the API.